 If you haven't set up a Facebook page for your business yet, now is the time!
 Add a strong profile picture, pre-load a few interesting posts, then invite everyone you know to like it.
-You could even run a give-away competition to drive likes before launch.
+Encourage your friends to all like and share your page.